omer-io/utility-scripts/README.md

 # Solana Logs Uploader to Google Sheets

-This repository provides way to parse log files and upload parsed data to a Google Spreadsheet.
+This repository provides a way to parse log files and upload parsed data to a Google Spreadsheet.

 ## 📌 How It Works